react-boilerplate/react-boilerplate/docs/general/gotchas.md

 Then webpack will correctly transfer the image to the build folder.

-## Load reducers optimistically<a name="optimistic-reducers"></a>
+## Load reducers optimistically

-If you have some `containers` that aren't _route specific_ and that should be available throughout the app, like a `NavigationBar`, you need to add their respective reducers to the root reducer with the help of `combineReducers`.
+If you have containers that should be available throughout the app, like a `NavigationBar` (they aren't route specific), you need to add their respective reducers to the root reducer with the help of `combineReducers`.

 ``` js
 // In app/reducers.js